Meet Regine Rousseau

 Regine T. Rousseau fell in love with wine during a college study abroad trip to Besançon, France.
 Bitten by the wine bug early on, she began her career in the beverage industry as a salesperson for a wine distributor.
 While in this role Rousseau noticed how the barrier of “wine speak” formed a disconnect between wine professionals and consumers.
 Inspired to bridge the gap, Rousseau started her company Shall We Wine, a wine, spirits and beer tasting company based in Chicago.

-At Shall We Wine, Rousseau helps wine and spirits brands expand their presence across the nation; while also providing wine education through events, books and videos that she develops.
-Making wine approachable and accessible is at the core of Rousseau’s work.
+At Shall We Wine, Rousseau helps national and boutique wine and spirits brands expand their presence across the nation; while also providing wine education through events, books and videos that she develops.
+Making wine approachable for everyone is at the core of Rousseau’s work.
 She and her expertly trained Shall We Wine team are masters at translating complex terminology into language that individuals of every level of wine proficiency appreciates.

 Language is also integral to Rousseau’s work as a poet and published author where wine and written word are often interwoven.
 In her latest book, Searching for Cloves and Lilies: The Wine Edition (published April 2018), Rousseau boldly illustrates the dynamics of personal relationships while pairing each poem with wine that echoes the mood of her writing.
 And in Champagne Diaries, an original dramatic blog and the inspiration for her next book, Rousseau takes readers on the journey of the main character named Champagne.

 Rousseau received her Level II certification from the International Sommelier Guild and an Executive Bourbon Steward from Stave and Thief Society.